Emperor Rosko: Since 2000

-From October 2001, Rosko was heard on the now defunct Classic Gold Digital, and REM.FM, his programme being pre-recorded in California.
+From October 2001, Rosko was heard on the now defunct Classic Gold Digital, and REM.FM, his programme being recorded in California.
 He also ran his own soul station "Rosko Radio" for Internet broadcaster Live365, which aired its final broadcasts in December 2007.
 There was no sponsor and the free distribution was challenged by the societies of authors and composers in the US based on complaints of unfair competition for FM radio.
 The service continued in podcast form.

-He also broadcasts a programme called "The LA Connection" from his studios in California, which in 2012 could be heard in the UK on 96.5 Bolton FM, Radio Scarborough, Zack FM 105.3 in East Anglia, Forest FM 92.3 in Verwood, Dorset, Vixen 101 in East Yorkshire, Belfast 89 and across Europe on several stations including Central FM in southern Spain, and Radio Ayia Napa in Cyprus.
+He also broadcasts a programme called "The LA Connection" from his studios in California, which in 2012 could be heard in the UK on 96.5 Bolton FM, Classic Hits Forest Gold, Radio Scarborough, Zack FM 105.3 in East Anglia, Forest FM 92.3 in Verwood, Dorset, Vixen 101 in East Yorkshire, Belfast 89 and across Europe on several stations including Central FM in southern Spain, and Radio Ayia Napa in Cyprus.

 On 11 April 2009, Rosko presented a three-hour show within a BBC-sponsored commemorative broadcast from the lightship LV18 berthed at Harwich.
 Since then, Rosko has been heard regularly on the internet broadcaster Big L International.

-He makes occasional Sunday broadcasts for the radio station The Mighty KBC on 6095 kHz (49m shortwave) in Europe.

-On 14 August 2017, Emperor Rosko made a special guest broadcast on Radio Caroline to mark the 50th anniversary of the Marine Offences Act 1967.
+On 14 August 2017, Emperor Rosko made a special guest broadcast on Radio Caroline to mark the 50th anniversary of the Marine, &c., Broadcasting (Offences) Act 1967.

-In 2018, Rosko joined the line-up for the new United DJs DAB and online radio station.
+In 2018, Rosko joined the line-up for the United DJs DAB and online radio station.

-In 2021, Rosko has joined the team of presenters for Manchester's Tameside Radio, playing an array of American country music.
+In August of 2023 he was to be heard on Alderney's QUAY-FM.

+On 28 March 2024, he broadcast on Boom Radio to celebrate the 60th anniversary of the launch of Radio Caroline.
+He is now on KFM Radio online Saturday 10am-12 noon.

 Film

+Rosko has a small part in the 1972 film Ciao!
+Manhattan.
+He appears as himself in the 1975 film Slade in Flame.

-Rosko was the inspiration for the Philip Seymour Hoffman character "The Count" in the comedy film The Boat That Rocked, known as Pirate Radio in the United States.
+Rosko was the inspiration for the Philip Seymour Hoffman character "The Count" in the 2009 comedy film The Boat That Rocked, known as Pirate Radio in the United States.